Ragdata/Ragdata/README.md

 ### 🔎 [Current Focus]()

-Right now I'm concentrating on **building a community** of like-minded super-nerds (much like yourself) who are the first to get their hands on everything I produce, as well as getting access to live support, chat, forums, and a stack of other resources via the [**Discord Server**](https://discord.gg/54PkrM7TKq) that acts as the community hub - **PLEASE JOIN US!**
+Right now I'm focused on building my own IT Consultancy Practice which specializes in the commercial application of cloud, container, and open-source technologies.
+Alongside this, I'm hoping to build a community of like-minded geeks who are interested in learning some of the stuff I managed to pick up over the past 25 years.
+If this sounds like you, please [**JOIN US**](https://discord.gg/s6gZZUc67y)!!

 <hr />